ramkrishnatiwari1108-cat-to-1108/Movie-Multi-Label-Classification-/README.md

 - Stable and repeatable predictions

 # FastAPI Application (`app.py`)
+the model were  supposed to be connected via ML flow , i have also provided the Screenshots of ML flow UI
 ## API Overview
 The FastAPI app provides two endpoints, one for each approach:
 | Endpoint | Method | Purpose |